 Wait for it to dry in 30 minutes if using mineral spirits

 Note: You shouldn’t use regular shop rags or paper towels for this.
 They leave lint behind that's just as bad as dust.
-And clean up your work area too.
+And clean up your work area, too.
 If you're working in a dusty garage, there's no point in getting your furniture perfectly clean.

 Lumber Grand would recommend using a pre-stain wood conditioner.
 Mainly for softer woods like pine, maple, or birch.
 It gives a cleaner, even color and prevents any blotches.
 Your results look great, but stretch out that stain.